-This list will continue to evolve as we grow and find products and services that work best for us.
-Where possible, we register as affiliates for anything we use and recommend.
-Some of the links on this page are affiliate links, which means if you click these links and make a purchase we may earn a commission.
-This commission comes at no additional cost to you, and in some cases, these links may even unlock savings or give you additional bonuses we’ve negotiated.
+Where possible, I register as an affiliate for anything I use and recommend.
+Some of the links on this page are affiliate links, which means if you click these links and make a purchase I may earn a commission.
+This commission comes at no additional cost to you, and in some cases, these links may even unlock savings or give you additional bonuses I’ve negotiated.
 You can find out more about this here and here.

-10 of the Best Travel Resources
+9 of the Best Travel Resources

 2. Agoda and Booking.com

-8. Skyscanner and Google Flights
+7. Skyscanner and Google Flights

 Life’s soooooo much better (and secure) with a VPN.
 A VPN allows you to create a secure connection to another network which means your internet activity is shielded from prying eyes whilst on public Wi-Fi.
 Even better, Surfshark gives you access to region-restricted websites no matter where you are in the world.
-Access the Netflix libraries of 30 countries (including the USA), unlock other streaming services, and do it all across as many household devices as you like for the one subscription!
+Access the Netflix libraries of 30 countries (including the USA), unlock other streaming services, and do it all across as many household devices as you like under one subscription!

-4 of the Best Videography and Photography Resources
+3 of the Best Videography and Photography Resources

 1. Adobe Premiere Pro